Carrie L. Partch

 Carrie L. Partch (born 30 November 1973) is an American protein biochemist and circadian biologist.
 Partch is currently a Professor in the Department of Chemistry and Biochemistry at the University of California, Santa Cruz.
 She is noted for her work using biochemical and biophysical techniques to study the mechanisms of circadian rhythmicity across multiple organisms.
+Partch applies principles of chemistry and physics to further her research in the field of biological clocks.

 Academic career

-Partch studied undergraduate Biochemistry with a minor in Italian at the University of Washington.
-After three years as a research technician at Oregon Health Sciences University, she went on to join the lab of Nobel Laureate Aziz Sancar at the University of North Carolina at Chapel Hill where she undertook her PhD research on the subject of signal transduction mechanisms by cryptochrome proteins.
+In her undergraduate career at the University of Washington, Partch earned her Bachelor of Science in Biochemistry with a minor in Italian.
+After three years as a Research Technician at Oregon Health Sciences University under Dr. Daniel Carr, she went on to join the lab of Nobel Laureate Aziz Sancar at the University of North Carolina at Chapel Hill.
+While at UNC Chapel Hill, Partch earned her PhD in Biochemistry and Biophysics.
+Partch's PhD research focused on signal transduction mechanisms by cryptochrome proteins.

-For her post-doctoral research, Partch focussed on the interaction of the aryl hydrocarbon receptor nuclear translocator with its heterodimeric binding partner, the transcription factor HIF-2α, under Kevin Gardner at University of Texas Southwestern Medical Center.
+In her post-doctoral research, Partch focused on the interaction of the aryl hydrocarbon receptor nuclear translocator with its heterodimeric binding partner, the transcription factor HIF-2α, under Kevin Gardner at University of Texas Southwestern Medical Center.
 She subsequently moved this expertise into the circadian field to work with Joseph Takahashi, also at University of Texas Southwestern Medical Center, where she studied the related Basic Helix-Loop-Helix-PAS transcription factor that drives circadian rhythmicity, CLOCK:BMAL1.

+Partch began her career in teaching as an assistant professor (2011-2017) at UC Santa Cruz in the Department of Chemistry and Biochemistry.
+Partch went on to become an associate professor (2017-2019), and is now a professor (2019–present) in UC Santa Cruz's Chemistry and Biochemistry Department.

+Early research

+Early research at Oregon Health Sciences University

+Partch's early research at Oregon Health Sciences University has a broad biochemical scope, her first publication focusing on the regulation of IL-15-stimulated TNF-alpha production, a study applicable to patients with rheumatoid arthritis.
+Similarly, Partch's second publication on sperm-specific proteins which interact with A-kinase anchoring proteins showcases fascinating biochemical research not yet involving chronobiology.

+PhD Thesis Research at UNC Chapel Hill

+Following Partch's earliest research at OHSU, she began to home in on cryptochrome proteins and their signal transduction mechanisms, the focus of her PhD thesis.
+In her thesis, Partch discusses convergence in plant and animal cryptochromes, translational repressors in biological clock feedback loops, and most notably, incorporates extensive research of biological clocks into her dissertation.
+Partch studied mammalian cryptochromes' interactions with protein phosphatase 5 to investigate how inhibition of PP5 affects the activity of casein kinase I epsilon, the major clock kinase.
+Partch delves further into her passion for chronobiology in her thesis.